mock-etsy/Item-Details-Microservice/README.md

-# Mock Etsy Item Details Micro-Service
+# Mock Etsy Item Details Microservice

 > Implemented an item details component for an Etsy clone.
 Packaged with other microservices to approximate a functional Etsy item listing page.